SUBJECT: OLD TEXAS DUDE

 You were warned.

 You'll notice the lack of high-resolution hero videos, tracking cookies, and modern web bloat.
-This site is built on a Vintage Terminal aesthetic for the following reasons:
+OTD Vault is built on a field notebook aesthetic — the working journal of a reporter, not the dashboard of a surveillance system — for the following reasons:

-• SIGNAL OVER NOISE: By stripping away the distractions of the modern web, the data remains the priority.
-High-density information without the filler.
+- SIGNAL OVER NOISE: By stripping away the distractions of the modern web, the content remains the priority.
+Readable type, clean layout, no filler.

-• MINIMAL TRACKING / ZERO SPAM: This site uses Google Analytics and Cloudflare analytics for basic traffic intelligence — page views, general location, device type.
+- MINIMAL TRACKING / ZERO SPAM: This site uses Google Analytics and Cloudflare analytics for basic traffic intelligence — page views, general location, device type.
 Standard operational data.
 No behavioral profiling, no third-party ad targeting, no selling your digital footprint.
-If you contact the Watch Tower, your information stays here.
+If you contact OTD Vault, your information stays here.
 No unsolicited transmissions.

-• FIELD READY: Optimized for low-bandwidth environments.
-Whether you are in a high-rise or a dead zone in the high desert, the data loads without latency.
-No bloat, no lag, just the intel.
+- FIELD READY: Optimized for any environment.
+Whether you are in a high-rise or a dead zone in the high desert, the content loads without latency.
+No bloat, no lag.

-• THE ANALOG SOUL: We appreciate the era when tools were built to be serviced, not replaced.
-This terminal interface is a nod to that era of technical reliability, archival stability, and privacy.
+- THE ANALOG SOUL: We appreciate the era when tools were built to be serviced, not replaced.
+The field notebook format is a nod to that era — the trusted reporter's journal, the mechanic's logbook, the recipe card that actually gets used.

 THE STANDARDS

-Every review, coordinate, and recipe housed in this Watch Tower is vetted against three primary protocols:
+Every review, coordinate, and recipe housed in OTD Vault is vetted against three primary protocols:

 FIND THE SIGNAL